ESolomonDev/Election_Analysis/README.md

 ## Project Overview
  An audit for the Colorado Board of Elections
 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software Python: Python 3.7.9 , Visual Studio Code:1.63.2
+- Software Python: Python 3.7.9 , Visual Studio Code:1.63.2
 ## Summary
 The analysis of the election showed that:
 * There were 369,711 votes cast in the election